woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 For the back-end part, It monitors the performance data in the 【 cluster 】 containers after deployment of all 【 business team 】 projects of the company, and 【 displays 】 the performance data user need to 【 query 】 【 in the form of 】 【 charts 】.

 3.2
-For the font-end part consists of three layers: performance, errors, and user data.
+For the font-end part, it's divide into three layers: performance, errors, and user data.

 【 In term of performance layer 】: It can monitor the performance data after the deployment of the front-end project, such as the white screen time, the duration of API requests, and the time for the browser to 【 parse 】 【 various 】 resources.

-【 In term of errors lay 】: It can report error types and the location of errors in components to the 【 platform 】, and has offline storage 【 capabilities 】.
+【 In term of errors layer 】: It can report error types and the location of errors in components to the 【 platform 】, and has offline storage 【 capabilities 】.

-【 In term of user data layer 】: It can collect user online duration, physical device information, 【 the duration of user stay on the platform 】,【 operational 】 information, etc.
+【 In term of user data layer 】: It can collect user online duration, physical 【 device 】 【 information 】, 【 the duration of user stay on the platform 】,【 operational 】 information, etc.

 --- --- --- --- --- --- --- 分割线